-The Atlantic City Free Public Library offers a free weekly Walk-in Job Skills Lab to library members who need help with job-related tasks.
+The Atlantic City Free Public Library offers free weekly Walk-in Job Skills Labs to library members who need help with job-related tasks.
 We’ll provide refresher tips for your job search.
-The lab is on Wednesdays from 2 to 4 p.m. in November and December in the Main Library meeting room.
 Click here to read more.

 Marker is located on Northwest corner of Tennessee and Atlantic Avenues.